foundry-rs/book/src/reference/cheatcodes.md

 assertEq0(address(myContract).code, anotherAddress.code); // [PASS]
 ```

-If you'd like to use getCode to deploy a contract's bytecode, you can also use [forge-std](https://github.com/brockelmore/forge-std)'s `deployCode` helper.
+If you'd like to use getCode to deploy a contract's bytecode, you can also use [Forge Std](https://github.com/brockelmore/forge-std)'s `deployCode` helper.
 In your test file:

 ```solidity
     function testDeployCode() public {